 This change increases the number of Wisconsin

-children in 2011 considered at risk for cognitive deficits and
+children in 2011 to 2013 considered at risk for cognitive deficits and

 will be identified as having lead exposure earlier and parents,

 doctors, public health officials, and communities can take

 action earlier.
 The advisory committee also said, as CDC has

 long said, that the best way to protect children is to prevent

 exposure in the first place.
 More information can be found in

 advisory committee's report to CDC.